kristoffer-dyrkorn/landscapes/README.md

 Use together with data sources mentioned in the presentation.

-Note: Note very refined yet.
+Note: Not very refined yet.
 Some file names are hard coded.
 More documentation will come.